Part of the Faculty of STEM

 - Miss M. Thompson

-What’s more, children at Milton Primary will also utilise computing efficiently to enhance their learning in all subjects.
-As proficient computer scientists, they will have the opportunity to write and debug code successfully and do this with confidence across different systems and devices.
-They will become digitally literate – able to use a range of media, express themselves and develop ideas through information technology – and be prepared to become active, responsible citizens in a digital world.
+Overall, children at Milton Primary Academy will become digitally literate – able to use a range of media, express themselves and develop ideas through information technology; they will be prepared to become active, responsible citizens in a digital world.
+They will also be able to make links between different areas of computing and between computing and the wider world.

 Principles of Outstanding Computing

-These are the ‘Principles of Outstanding Art’ at Milton Primary Academy.
-They were devised and agreed by the children and staff in January 2020, informed by the way we feel that art should be taught across the Academy.
+These are the ‘Principles of Outstanding’ computing at Milton Primary Academy.
+They were devised and agreed by the children and staff in January 2020, informed by the way we feel that computing should be taught across the Academy.

 Principle 2: Children lead their own learning, asking and answering their own questions about the technology around them.